 “I just wanted to let you know we used the palette of grief at our survivors group on Tuesday night.
 It was very well received.
 The one gentleman said he struggled with coming to group each time.
 His wife even said she was wondering whether group was helping or hurting.
 It definitely has stirred up feelings for him that he had buried.
 He said the palette helped him realize he is making progress.
 It was easy to see looking at what he wrote down.
 The others also learned a lot about the kind of griever they are and how far they have come.
 They said unanimously to keep it as part of the group and suggested that we “revisit” it down the road.
 Thank you so much for sharing this with us.” - Debbie Rueber, Survivors of Suicide Support Group, Kenosha County, WI

-But I Didn't Say Goodbye: Helping in the Aftermath of a Suicide Learn the steps to improve your compassionate communication skills when providing support to those whose lives have been shattered.
+But I Didn't Say Goodbye: Helping in the Aftermath of a Suicide is not an easy task.
+This program will help you improve your compassionate communication skills when providing support to those whose lives have been shattered after a suicide.
 This program is designed for professionals who work with those bereaved by suicide.
-Review practical ways to help survivors of suicide manage loss, grief and stress.
-Recognize how character traits can contribute to or prevent complicated reactions to grief, and trauma.
+Review mourning theories and practical ways to help survivors of suicide loss manage grief.
 Understand the significance of meaning making, post traumatic growth and resilience to cope after a suicide.
 Walk away with tools and strategies to help families touched by tragic loss.

-Preventing Compassion Fatigue in Victim Services Professionals In order to improve the quality of services provided to victims of crime and homicide, victim/witness professionals need to identify not only the primary trauma co-victims experience, but their own secondary trauma.
+To improve the quality of services provided to victims of crime and homicide, victim/witness professionals need to understand individual secondary trauma.
 This program explores how to provide a compassionate response to victims while preventing compassion fatigue.
 Victim advocacy and support to survivors of homicide can lead to stress.
-Gain an understanding of your level of vicarious trauma and how it is affecting your professional and personal life; help identify signs and symptoms of burnout, stress and vicarious trauma; and develop skills to help a self-care plan for dealing with vicarious trauma.
+Attendees will gain an understanding of their level of vicarious trauma and how it is affecting their professional and personal life; identify signs and symptoms of burnout, stress and vicarious trauma; and develop a self-care plan for dealing with vicarious trauma.

 This program is designed for attendees who work with homicide survivors/co-victims.
 Review practical ways to help individuals to survive homicide's aftermath, so they can focus on what is needed from them while they navigate the criminal justice system.
-Identify ways to instantly improve compassionate communication skills when working with co-victims by becoming comfortable listening to their narrative and being a part of their story.
+Identify ways to instantly improve communication skills when working with co-victims by understanding how their character strengths help them through their loss experience.
 This program focuses on how not to become frustrated with challenging cases by understanding the emotional, cognitive, physical, behavioral and spiritual impact of the crime.

 Are you ready to facilitate a sudden loss support group?
 This program will provide you with everything you need to know to plan, design, and structure a resilient bereavement support group after a suicide, homicide, accident or drug misuse death.
 Be a facilitator who knows what to do with disruptive group members.